 What's the best tax break available to Jane and John Q. Public?
 If they're homeowners, it's selling their house.

 Homeowners already know the many tax breaks that Uncle Sam offers, most notably mortgage interest and property tax deductions.
 Well, he also has good tax news for home sellers: Most of them won't owe the Internal Revenue Service a single dime.

 When you sell your primary residence, you can make up to $250,000 in profit if you're a single owner, twice that if you're married, and not owe any capital gains taxes.

 Some sellers are surprised by this break, especially if they've been in their homes for a while.
 That's because before May 7, 1997, the only way you could avoid paying taxes on your home-sale profit was to use the money to buy another, more-expensive house within two years.
 Sellers age 55 or older had one other option.
 They could take a once-in-a-lifetime tax exemption of up to $125,000 in profits.
-And in all instances, there is Form 2119 to fill out to show that you followed the rules.
+And in all instances, there was Form 2119 to fill out to show that you followed the rules.

 But when the Taxpayer Relief Act of 1997 became law, the home-sale tax burden eased for millions of residential taxpayers.
 The rollover or once-in-a-lifetime options were replaced with the current per-sale exclusion amounts.